govfresh/govfresh.github.io/_podcast/2020-07-29-how-government-can-support-climate-action.md

 spotify: https://open.spotify.com/show/7jZIZh0oxJeq9jPheo9eJq
 stitcher: https://www.stitcher.com/s?fid=427823&refid=stpr
 pocketcasts: https://pca.st/WQa8
-feat-img: rick-cole.png
+img-feat: rick-cole.png
-feat-img-alt: Rick Cole
+img-caption: Rick Cole
 ---

 Sustainability is a top priority for environmentally-conscious global leaders, and it’s an issue that we’re all faced with on a daily basis, but what role should local government play in mitigating the climate crisis?